Richy-Z/luvit-batteries/docs/base32.md

 Decodes a Base32 string into its original content.

 - Whitespace and padding are stripped automatically from the input string.
-- Returns `nil, error` if invalid Base32 characters are encountered.
+- Returns `nil, errorStr` if invalid Base32 characters are encountered.

 ```lua
 print(base32.decode("MZXW6YTBOI======")) -- foobar